JiekaiLab/scDIOR/README.md

 <div id="1"></div>

 ## Overview[![top](Figures/top.jpg)](#0)

-scDIOR software contains two modules, [dior]() for R and [diopy]() for Python.
-The data conversion was implemented by a ‘.h5’ file of [HDF5](https://www.hdfgroup.org/) format, which harmonizes the different data types between R and Python.
-The different aspects of single-cell information were stored in HDF5 group with dataset. scDIOR creates 8 HDF5 groups to store core single-cell information, including data, layers, obs, var, dimR, graphs, uns and spatial.
+The scDIOR software was developed for single-cell data transformation between platforms of R and Python based on Hierarchical Data Format Version 5 ([HDF5](https://www.hdfgroup.org/)).
+There is a data IO ecosystem composed of two modules, [dior](https://github.com/JiekaiLab/dior)  and [diopy](https://pypi.org/project/diopy), between three R packages (Seurat, SingleCellExperiment, Monocle) and a Python package (Scanpy).

+scDIOR accommodates a variety of data types across programming languages and platforms in an ultrafast way, including single-cell RNA-seq and spatial resolved transcriptomics data, using only a few codes in IDE or command line interface.

 ![overview](Figures/overview.png)